- Our Aim,

 [Time to read: 7 mins]

 First, a big “thank you” to many Londoners, whom we joined in 12 workshops, to understand their needs as patients and as home carers.
-Together we co-designed this new website to assist your better health and help you to self-manage how you prevent diabetes and prevent heart and blood vessels diseases.
-Please tell us your needs and ideas as we go on continuously developing it.
-You can use the ‘Reply‘ box at foot of every web page, or the ‘contact us‘ page.
+Together we co-designed this new website to assist your better health and help you to self-manage how you prevent diabetes, avoid heart diseases and prevent strokes.
+Please tell us your needs and ideas as we go on developing it.
+Use the ‘Reply‘ box at bottom of every web page, or the ‘contact us‘ page.

 Diabetes-cutmyrisks.co.uk Ltd is a non-profit social enterprise.
 It aims to be a Trusted Source of Information for you, and for your home carer(s) who do so much to help your health.
-We focus on you, and those you love, to help you prevent diabetes, to prevent long-term heart diseases and prevent strokes; so you can enjoy good health for longer.
-These three are still a leading cause of death in the UK, more than in Spain, France or Italy [source: PHE].
+We focus on you, and those you love, to help you avoid diabetes, and prevent long-term heart diseases and strokes; so you enjoy good health for longer.
+These three are a leading cause of death in the UK, more than in Spain, France or Italy [source: PHE].
 Check your own, and your family’s, risks of diabetes, risks of heart diseases, and risks of strokes here.

 2. Current work

 We work to improve your long-term health, and on NHS costs where there is a potential £12 billion per year to be saved [evidence nos.
 9, 14].
 We are working with multidisciplinary teams on several digital health innovations:

 - We worked in a consortium for the London Mayor and the GLA on the Tech Londoners Programme – Health: people solving city health challenges.
-We have run, or joined, twelve Londoners’ health workshops.
-With clear agreement from patients, nurses and home carers on their needs, we have co-designed this website to assist them in their health self-management.
+We ran, or joined, twelve Londoners’ health workshops.
+With clear agreement from patients, nurses and home carers on their needs, we have co-designed this website to assist people in their health self-management.

-- Our Director Nigel is a diabetes patient advocate who joins in workshops of the NHS London Regional Diabetes Network that is helping to develop NHS diabetes service transformation projects across London.
+- Our Director Nigel is a diabetes patient advocate who joins in workshops of the NHS London Regional Diabetes Network helping to develop NHS diabetes service transformation projects across London.
+He also supports the Surrey Heartlands Health & Care Partnership.

 - Nigel assists a multidisciplinary London NHS CCG that has co-designed and is introducing new and improved diabetes services.